 The piano keyboard is laid out in a very clear and logical way.
 It is therefore one of the best tools we have to learn how music works.
-For this same reason, all students pursuing a music degree are required to learn to play at least some piano, and while we won't actually learn to play piano here, we can still make use of the piano's keyboard as a way of visualizing musical notes.
-This should be a big help as we begin to analyze steps and construct scales.
+For this same reason, all students pursuing a music degree are required to learn to play at least some piano.
+Even if you are taking a music fundamentals course, where you don't typically learn to play piano, the piano's keyboard is a great way of visualizing musical notes.
+For instance, the piano keyboard is an excellent tool to analyze steps, intervals, chords, and to construct scales.

 In order to play every pitch from lowest to highest on the piano, we play every key available from left to right.
 Try this by clicking, or tapping the keys in the order given on the piano keyboard above.
 Notice that the pattern of white keys and black keys repeats after 12 keys are played.
 This is the total number of pitches that are available in the standard Western musical system.
 When you play all twelve pitches in this fashion you are playing what is called a chromatic scale.

 When you play from any key on the keyboard exactly one key to the left or right this is called a half step.
 For instance, if you play from number 1 to 2, 5 to 6, or 9 to 8, you are playing notes that are a half step apart.
 If you skip a key by moving two keys to the left or right (2 half steps), it is called a whole step.
 Examples of whole steps would be playing from number 1 to 3, 5 to 7, or 9 to 7.
 This concept of half and whole steps becomes very important when it comes to labeling the black keys on the piano, and will be a concept that we utilize many times over as we learn more complex musical structures.